marcinjak9/apical.org-gatsby/content/pages/apical-retreat.md

         cards:
           - body: >-
               Reward trips, corporate volunteering, rewards for the partners and many others.
-The world of corporate retreats is wide, discover with us all the advantages
+The world of corporate retreats is wide
             image: "\U0001F454"
             title: Companies
           - body: >+